How to Write Cold Emails That Work

 I always say cold email is more of an art than a science.
 Even if you have everything perfectly set up to send cold emails, it’s possible that your campaign lands flat on its face.

 This is because writing a great cold email takes practice, testing, and lots of iteration.
 In fact, I would recommend that you begin cold emailing with the full expectation that it’s a long term investment.
-Start slow, find email copy that works, and scale from there.
+Start slow, find messaging that works, and scale from there.

 But if you’re reading this, you’re probably looking for a quick way to identify what email copy works best…and you’ve come to the right place.